ZhengjcVP/MusicScoreScanHelper/README.md

 # MusicScoreScanHelper
 ## Changelog

+### v1.4 alpha
+The following changes are made regarding ```RemoveFingeringMain.py```: <br />
+- Previously, thumbnail is changed and these changes are reflected to the original image.
+This will cause the final image to be inaccurate.
+Now, no direct changes are made to the thumbnail.
+The original image is changed, and the thumbnail is updated.
+- The thumbnail will automatically fit the size of screen (Under DPI Aware in Windows)
+- Refresh rate is changed for window display .
+Previously, the image refreshes every 10 ms. Now, the image only refreshes when a change is made.
 ### v1.3 alpha
 - Version 1.2 is ambiguous and therefore skipped.
 - Added a strong enhance feature to partially restore blurry scans.